 As a pepper business dealer, you cannot afford to be ignorant in pepper business hence the need to know the kinds of pepper that are commonly eaten in Nigeria.
 Here are they.

-We also have grinded (ground) pepper which is most times a blend of different peppers altogether or just one type of pepper ground into powdered form.
+We also have grounded pepper which is most times a blend of different peppers altogether or just one type of pepper ground into powdered form.

-Here are steps on how to start pepper business in Nigeria.
+Here are steps on how to start pepper business in Nigeria as a wholesaler or retailer.

-You can also ask them their opinion about the business and their advice for you as you’re going into the business.
-The truth is they will tell you many things about the business that you will never know as a newbie into pepper business.
+You can also ask them their opinion about the business and their advice for you as you are going into the business.
+The truth is they will tell you many things about the business that you will never know as a newbie into pepper business or as a consumer.

 2. Get the Capital Needed